 So, Whites and most non-Whites seem to take a fairly centrist view on college admissions.
 The same is not true of reparations.
-Several polls indicate that most Blacks think that reparations should be paid, including to Blacks who don’t descend from slaves, while Whites do not.
+Several polls indicate that most Black people think that reparations should be paid, including to Black people who don’t descend from slaves, while Whites do not.
 Hispanic opinion on the issue is pretty close to an even split.

 So, there are real differences in the policy preferences of Whites and non-Whites when it comes to affirmative action.
-This is especially true with respect to Blacks.
+This is especially true with respect to Black people.
 This isn’t very surprising.

 According to Reuters data, most Whites seem to support a wall on the southern border while most non-Whites do not.

 Reuters data also suggests that Whites want to deport most illegal immigrants while most non-Whites do not.

 Here are 7 polls that find that Whites and non-Whites alike on net oppose the building of a wall and deporting illegal immigrants: